uday-bhardwaj/datamover/README.md

 ![Entity Overview](/docs/images/Entity_overview.png "Entity Overview")

 It contains all the information of your business entities in unified way.
+The rules necessary to transform business representation to unified entity are defined in the model classes.
+Type fields (EntityType, FieldType) are populated with corresponding classes of model when Entity is being created by EntityReader.

+The other convenient way to look at Entity is hierarchy tree:
 ![Entity Tree](/docs/images/Entity_tree.png "Entity Tree")